 So now this article is a conglomeration of the most logical, useful, and effective ideas — that I’ve found — on living a healthy, simple, and, yet, purpose-driven life.

 Has anyone ever asked you to read books to change your life?
 I would go as far as to say reading is one of the synonyms of personal growth.

-I started reading books, both fiction and non-fiction, sincerely only for the last five years (linked are the best books of the category I read in 2020).
+I started reading books, both fiction and non-fiction, sincerely only for the last six years (linked are the best books of the category I read in 2020).
 But during this time, I read some books that shifted the course of my life.
 They exposed me to unbelievable facts.
 They laid open the science I didn’t know exist.
 They told me stories I could never imagine.
 They made me cry like I hadn’t before.
 They made me laugh as if I had nothing to worry about.
 They accompanied me when I was lonely.
 They told me life can be lived in many ways.
 They reassured me it was okay to be who I was.
 But that I could learn, too.

 By a life changing book, I don’t necessarily mean a bestseller.

 By life changing books I mean the books in which the most obvious things have been said in the simplest form; that tell the history of life not as how people want us to know but how it happened; that show life writhing out of the mouth of suffering with full force; that remind us of adventures we had as little children that give sense to our today, too; that seem long and convoluted but essentially they talk about things we have always ignored; that make us reconsider if the thing is worth beating ourselves about; that make us look at life with a child’s eyes again; that make us ask questions we were too scared to even think about; that unravel the science behind all this and help us be a little less clueless; that give us hope that change is nothing but little things done every day; that show us compassion and tell us we are okay as who we are.